Inpatient Rehab in Indiana

 • Transitional housing

-Richmond State Hospital is an inpatient drug and alcohol rehab located in Richmond, Indiana.
+Fairbanks Hospital Supportive Living Program First Step is an inpatient drug and alcohol rehab located in Indianapolis, IN.

 Treatment included: